 Turkic and Mongolian people both have their origins in Central Asia, and the Mongolian language is the closest language to the Turkic language family.

 According to Altaic Language, Transeurasian Language theory, Proto-Mongol and Proto-Turkic Languages evolved from the same ancestral language thousands of years ago.

 Both Korean and Turkic Languages share grammatical features of agglutination, sentence structure, the syntax of adjectives and nouns, and vowel harmony.

 Yet, the theories about the connection between Korean and Turkic languages have not been proven and are not widely accepted.

-There are several language theories connecting Japanese, Korean, Mongolian, and Turkic languages.
+Several language theories connect Japanese, Korean, Mongolian, and Turkic languages.
 Yet, most theories are widely rejected.
 Source

 For a long time, the Uralic Languages of Finnish, Estonian, and Hungarian have been associated with Turkic and other Altaic languages.

 According to researchers, Finnish and Estonian have similar grammar rules to Turkic languages.

 Agglutination, suffixation, and vowel harmony are shared features of Turkic, Finnish, and Estonian languages.

 While I have no first-hand experience, my search through forums revealed many learners of these languages, confirming some degree of grammatical similarity.